 Through the Sankey diagram, I can see that most(>50%) of my money is going to savings which is good to see and makes me feel good about this month.

-In prior updates, I broke down the expense category on a % basis of overall expenses but that’s not a great way of looking at it because it can overstate certain costs.
+In prior updates, I broke down the expense category on a % basis of overall expenses.
+However, that’s not a great way of looking at it because it can overstate certain costs.
 This diagram lets you see exactly how much certain things cost and how that relates to the net income.

-As an example, rent made up 38.1% of my expenses this month which may make people thing I spend way too much on rent but $956 in a HCOL area isn’t too bad.
-The only reason I’m able to keep it that low is that I split the rent with my fiancee which is key in helping my savings rate.
+As an example, rent made up 38.1% of my expenses this month.
+That may make people think I spend too much on rent but $956 in a HCOL area isn’t bad.
+The only reason I’m able to keep it that low is that I split the rent with my fiancee.

 The car is my second highest expense making up 18.1% of the overall expenses.
 That expense is due to my car loan which has about two years left.
-I’ve been tossing extra money at it here and there and may actually try to pay off the entire thing in 2018.
-I have about $7000 left and that will mean I only have to throw about 2k extra at it to get it out of the way and free up extra cash flow for 2019.
+I’ve been tossing extra money at it here and there.
+I may actually try to pay off the entire thing in 2018.
+I have about $7000 left and that will mean I only have to throw about 2k extra at it to get it out of the way.
+That’ll free up extra cash flow for 2019.